casworkshop/casworkshop.github.io/src/content/docs/2026/fcfp.md

 **Contact**: <workshop.cas1@gmail.com>

 We invite submissions to the first Workshop on Computational Affective Science (CAS 2026), co-located with LREC 2026, on research related to the understanding of affect and emotions through language and computation.
-CAS 2026 will accept archival (long and short papers) as well as non-archival (extended abstracts) submissions.
+CAS will accept archival long and short paper submissions, featuring substantial, original, and unpublished research.
+We also encourage submissions of extended abstracts from researchers in the broader Affective Science community, with up to two pages of content featuring the research background/hypotheses and a description of methods/results.
+Extended abstracts are non-archival, offering the option for publication and presentation at other conference venues.

 ### Motivation
 Affect refers to the fundamental neural processes that generate and regulate emotions, moods, and feeling states.
 Affect and emotions are central to how we organize meaning, to our behavior, to our health and well-being, and to our very survival.
 Despite this, and even though most of us are intimately familiar with emotions in everyday life, there is much we do not know about how emotions work and how they impact our lives.
 Affective Science is a broad interdisciplinary field that explores these and related questions about affect and emotions.

 Since language is a powerful mechanism of emotion expression, there is a growing use of language data and advanced natural language processing (NLP) algorithms to shed light on fundamental questions about emotions.
 The **Workshop on Computational Affective Science (CAS)** aims to be a dedicated venue for work focused specifically on the link between NLP and affective science.

-**Interdisciplinary Scope:** The workshop takes an interdisciplinary approach to affective science and aims at bringing together NLP researchers, scientists, and theorists from many research areas, including psychology, sociology,, neuroscience, and philosophy.
+**Interdisciplinary Scope:** The workshop takes an interdisciplinary approach to affective science and aims at bringing together NLP researchers, scientists, and theorists from many research areas, including psychology, sociology, neuroscience, and philosophy.
 Although work in sentiment analysis is decades old, this work often proceeds separately and in different fields from research and theory in affective science.
 Meanwhile, affective scientists in psychology, sociology, neuroscience and philosophy increasingly seek to use linguistic tools to shed light on the nature of emotions, moods, and feeling states.
-CAS is therefore co-organized by an interdisciplinary group of researchers (spanning NLP and affective science) to foment collaboration at this exciting frontier of research.
+CAS is therefore co-organized by an interdisciplinary group of researchers (spanning NLP and Affective Science) to foment collaboration at this exciting frontier of research.

 ## Call for Papers
 We invite submissions to the first Workshop on Computational Affective Science (CAS 2026), co-located with LREC 2026, on research related to the understanding of affect and emotions through language and computation.
 CAS 2026 will accept archival (long and short papers) as well as non-archival (extended abstracts) submissions.